The terms “amplifier” and “receiver” are very similar yet distinguishable when it comes to audio/sound systems.

 My New Microphone has plenty of additional resources on amplifiers.
 Consider reading through the articles in the Amplifier category.

-Let’s now turn our focus to a couple examples of audio receivers.
+Let's now turn our focus to a couple of examples of audio receivers.

-The Denon AVR-X7200W (link to check the price on Amazon) is an integrated network receiver with left/right-separated monolithic amplifier design.
+The Denon AVR-X7200W is an integrated network receiver with a left/right-separated monolithic amplifier design.
 It has Wi-Fi, Bluetooth and Dolby Atmos capabilities and can handle up to 11.2 channels.

-The Sony STRZA5000ES (link to check the price on Amazon) is a 9.2-channel AV receiver with Dolby Atmos and DTS:X capabilities.
+The Sony STRZA5000ES is a 9.2-channel AV receiver with Dolby Atmos and DTS:X capabilities.
 It boasts 130 W of power per channel and offers automatic calibration of each channel to tailor its performance to the listening environment.

 Do loudspeakers need amplifiers?
 Loudspeakers require amplifiers to be driven properly.
 Amplifiers will amplify line level (or mic, instrument or phono level) signals to speaker level and convert the audio signal's impedance.
 The resulting power and impedance of the amplifier output signal can drive the speaker(s) to produce adequate sound levels.